The beignets of Cafe du Monde form a sugary staple of New Orleans. But there’s more to them than meets the eye…

 At some point here on the Mississippi, the coffee supplies dwindled.
 So merchants filled out the stocks they had with the roots of the endive plant, our mate chicory.

-vendors realised they could get away with it people grew to prefer the taste and a New Orleans custom was born.
+After a while, vendors realised they could get away with it people grew to prefer the taste and a New Orleans custom was born.

 But why all this food history?
 And why am I spending so much time talking about New Orleans Cafe du Monde?